warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

    ```
    :::

-5. Fund your key using [Buenavista faucet](https://faucet.buenavista.wardenprotocol.org) and the public address returned in the previous step.
+5. Fund your key using [Chiado faucet](https://faucet.chiado.wardenprotocol.org) and the public address returned in the previous step.

 5. Check your balance.
-Here and in other commands, you need to add the `--node` flag with an RPC URL for connecting to Buenavista.
+Here and in other commands, you need to add the `--node` flag with an RPC URL for connecting to Chiado.

    ```
-   wardend query bank balances my-key-name --node https://rpc.buenavista.wardenprotocol.org:443
+   wardend query bank balances my-key-name --node https://rpc.chiado.wardenprotocol.org:443
    ```

 ## 2. Register a Keychain